alangrainger/share-note/README.md

 ## Configuration options

 - `YAML_FIELD` - The frontmatter field prefix for storing share link and updated time.
 A value of `share` will create frontmatter fields of `share_link` and `share_updated`.
+- `UPLOAD_LOCATION` - The root path for uploaded files.
+Needs to end with a trailing slash.
-- `HOST` - Your web server to upload the files.
+- `UPLOAD_ENDPOINT` - Path to the upload endpoint relative to  upload location.
 - `SECRET` - Authentication secret for file uploading.
 See the simple upload script at the bottom for an example.

 ## Installation with Templater